 Normally, I always want to support the local economy wherever possible but I have to recommend that you go with either Madre Agua or Mecana Eco Hotel.

 The reason being you go out with people who study whales and love the whales.
 You get more scientific information about their behaviours and the Madre Agua crew even have a microphone they can put in the water so you can hear the whales.

 But most importantly, by going with either of these two, you will ensure that your visit does not interrupt the natural habits of the whales.
-As both have biologists in the team, they know where a boat should be and how far away they should be to ensure this.
+As both have biologists in the team, they know where a boat should be and how far away it should be to ensure this.

 To get here you have two options:

 - Take a boat from Buenaventura; this takes nine hours and is the cheapest option.
 However, Buenaventura is the main export port for the cocaine trade in Colombia.
 We met many people who travelled through here.
 However, it is still one of the more dangerous cities in Colombia.

 - Take a flight from Medellin.
 This is the best option and the most enjoyable.
 You can either fly with Satena (one or two flights per week) or with San German.
 Crucially, San German is only available to buy direct from them, they will not pop up on Skyscanner.
 The flight takes around one hour and is normally in a very small 12-seater plane!

 Top Tip: the San German flights go from the smaller city centre airport in Medellin, called Olaya Herrera.